Nde-Dilan/ride_sharing_app/README.md

 ## 🙏 Acknowledgments
  * Thanks to Flutter & Dart for the amazing framework and language.
- * Inspiration : Thanks to the figma and dribble community
+ * Inspiration : Thanks to the figma and dribble community etc...